All the Theories on Who Wrote the Anonymous Anti-Trump Op-Ed

 The column, which published midafternoon Wednesday, sent tremors through the West Wing and launched a frantic guessing game.
 Startled aides canceled meetings and huddled behind closed doors to strategize a response.
 Aides were analyzing language patterns to try to discern the author’s identity or at a minimum the part of the administration where the author works.

-The only problem: working in the Trump administration is an unrelenting nightmare, so everyone is a suspect.
+The only problem: Working in the Trump administration is an unrelenting nightmare, so everyone is a suspect.

 “The problem for the president is it could be so many people,” said one administration official, who like many others interviewed for this story spoke on the condition of anonymity to be candid.
 “You can’t rule it down to one person.
 Everyone is trying, but it’s impossible.”